International Finance

 Preview only — full treatment in the Country Risk lecture.

-• Only systematic risk goes into the discount rate
+• Only systematic risk enters the discount rate.

 For EuroCorp’s US project: country risk is minimal — but would be critical for an EM project.